‘This World Is Ours’ is the sophomore album from FORM, following up 2018’s debut offering ‘Defiance + Entropy’.

 However, the rest of the world is bound to bow down again to the brilliance of the German wizards, and deservedly so.

-Earlier this year The Electricity Club reviewed ‘The Measure’, the newest production from the Slovenian trio TORUL.
+Earlier this year ELECTRICITYCLUB.CO.UK reviewed ‘The Measure’, the newest production from the Slovenian trio TORUL.

-TEC’s Monika Izabela Goss spoke to Torul Torulsson, Borut Dolenec and Jan Jenko about the album and all things TORUL.
+Torul Torulsson, Borut Dolenec and Jan Jenko spoke about the album and all things TORUL.

 What prompted the title of ‘The Measure’?

 Torulsson: The simple idea came from the lyrics of ‘The Balance’, which is asking “What’s the level of your happiness, what do you need, what you’re giving — simple questions, hard to answer, where’s the balance, what’s the measure?”
 I liked the title for being so open, and maybe listeners will get something more about it from the rest of the lyrics.
 As a band, we are always trying to figure it all out – where to go next, what’s there for us, who will listen to us; I think once one stops being curious and excited, the magic may be gone.

 You use a variety of approaches and techniques in songwriting.
 What’s the main inspiration?

 Torulsson: Well, there is no pressure in between the albums, we try to mark each period of our existence with a new album.

 So there’s always a clean sheet before we start working on a new album, even though there haven’t been any longer breaks in between.
 I’m glad to see there is still interest for albums as a complete art form, especially in alternative music genres.

 The main inspiration… well, I could say that having a blank sheet in front of you before creating something is still very intriguing, very exciting, as you can go wherever you want or feel.
 All the options basically lay in front of you… you just have to dive into it and of course, try to enjoy the process.